 The average insurance costs for a Nissan Juke is $182 a month — or $2,184 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 The Nissan Juke has been around since 2011.
 The subcompact SUV is known for its sporty handling and strong turbocharged engine.
 In 2012, a stunt diver used a Nissan Juke to set a Guinness World Record.
 The driver was able to finish the Goodwood Hill Course on two wheels in 2 minutes 55 seconds.